| PW(1) | General Commands Manual | PW(1) |

-Create passwords based on your master password with the following method.
+that lets you create passwords based on your master password with the

 base64(sha3_512("master_password,then,comma,separated,values"))